verafieduser/MusicAutomator/README.md

 5. Update library of what is missing (LibrarySaver)

 Other features:
-- Links to bandcamp downloads?
-- Set the location of music library, is saved in settings file 1
-- Blacklisted artists, is saved in settings file 2
 - Delete things from library (keeps them in it but in row deleted, fill in Yes) (deletes local file when garbage bin emptied?)
 - Get back things that were deleted (go into "garbage bin" of all music with deleted=Yes)
-- Blacklisted tags/genres? saved in settings file 2
-- How large do you want your library to get? settings file 1
-- How often do you want your listening data to be downloaded and compared to local library. settings file 1
-- How often do you want recommendations to be downloaded? settings file 1